LandonAConway/powerrangers_modpack/mighty_morphin/README.txt

 DESCRIPTION
 ==============================
-Adds the Mighty Morphin power rangers to Minetest.
+Adds power rangers to Minetest.
+It requires the 3d Armor mod.

 LICENSE